 Bias-based social media cases involving students have already made it into U.S. and Canadian courtrooms.
-Cyberbullying, once a new term, is now a common one.
-Some schools have or are considering policies or agreements around Facebook use.
+Cyberbullying is now a common term..
+Some schools have or are considering policies or agreements around Facebook use and other social media platforms.